 \subsubsection{Message generator}

-We first generate propagate messages based on the new appearing interactions.
-Specifically, when an interaction $(z_i(t), e_{ij}(t), z_j(t))$ is established between $v_i$ and $v_j$ at timestamp $t$, where $z_i(t)$ and $z_j(t)$ are node representations computed via node-wise encoder, and $e_{ij}(t)$ is edge features, we form the propagate messages for $v_i$ and $v_j$ individually
+In the model, we first generate messages to be propagated based on the newly established interactions in the temporal graph.
+Specifically, when an interaction $(z_i(t), e_{ij}(t), z_j(t))$ occurs between nodes $v_i$ and $v_j$ at time $t$, where $z_i(t)$ and $z_j(t)$ are the node representations computed by the node-wise encoder, and $e_{ij}(t)$ is the corresponding edge feature, we create separate messages for $v_i$ and $v_j$ as follows:

 where $\Vert$ is the concatenation operation.
-Compared with summation applied in APAN \cite{wang2021apan}, concatenation brings a better expressiveness and does not impose a constraint on the node dimension.
-Note that the memory consumption is not a bottleneck for our model, since nodes only need to maintain $k$ memories where $k$ is generally a small value.
+Compared to the summation operation used in APAN \cite{wang2021apan}, concatenation allows for better expressiveness and does not impose any constraints on the node dimension.
+Note that memory consumption is not a concern in our model, as nodes only need to maintain a small number of memories ($k$) for their $k$-hop neighbors.